Year 4 Homework

-Reading - We expect the children to read at least three times a week.
-They should record this in their school planners, on the yellow pages.
+We expect the children to read at least three times a week for a minimum of 10 minutes in Year 4.
+They should record this in their school planners.
 We ask parents to sign this weekly.
-After finishing a book the children should log onto the accelerated reader website to complete a comprehension quiz to show their understanding of the text.
+After finishing a book, the children should log onto the Accelerated Reader website https://ukhosted77.renlearn.co.uk/1895450/Public/RPM/Login/Login.aspx?srcID=s to complete a comprehension quiz to show their understanding of the text.
 Children should then record their score in their planner.
-Planners are only checked on Wednesdays by class staff.
+Planners are only checked on Monday by class staff.

 Please use any of these links to access: Mathletics, Times Table Rockstars and Accelerated Reader.